Beardsy History, Family Crest & Coats of Arms

 The surname Beardsy was first found in Greater Manchester at Bardsley where the earliest record of the place name was Berdesley in 1422.
 Bardsey is a small village in the City of Leeds, in West Yorkshire and dates back to the Domesday Book where it was listed as Berdesei.
 "Bardsley House, overlooking the glen of the Medlock, is the seat of John Jonah Harrop, Esq.
 Many generations of the Bardsley family held the estate, under the lords of Ashton, by the feudal payment of a rose and one penny, annually: the property subsequently came, by marriage, to the Tetlows."

 Early History of the Beardsy family

-Another 117 words (8 lines of text) covering the years 164 and 1640 are included under the topic Early Beardsy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beardsy research.
+Another 59 words (4 lines of text) covering the years 164 and 1640 are included under the topic Early Beardsy History in all our PDF Extended History products and printed products wherever possible.

 Beardsy Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Beardsy has been spelled many different ways, including Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Beardsy family (pre 1700)